gergo85/oc-file-manager/README.md

 * Basic file statistics (number of folders and files, size of files)
 * File type statistics (number of files and size of files)

+###Hide the statistics or help elements
+1. Go to the __Settings ->  Back-end preferences__ page in Backend.
+1. Activate the current option and click on the Save button.

 ###Available languages
 * en - English
 * de - Deutsch